M&A Integration Governance

 Where do budgets sit and who can sign off at each stage of the integration.

 Understand the current governance structure, create an inventory of all decisions.
 To what extent are strategies and goals used as guidelines for decision-making?
 What are the decision rights and accountabilities assigned at the global, regional and local levels?
 Are decision-making processes well-defined, clearly understood and followed?
 Are decisions based on fact-based analysis and executed on a timely basis?
 Are decisions consistently communicated across the organisation?

 Establish a governance structure, committees and other decision-making bodies.
 Assign appropriate decision rights at each level of the organisation (e.g. P&L ownership and control).
 Roll-out decision rights, what tools and data do people need to facilitate decisions.

 There are policies and guidance in place across both organisations at any one time.
 These are written, verbal and historic.
 Which policies are in affect at any one point in time?
 How does anyone know.
 Without a review of what is in place and explicitly saying what we want, we will get managers making it up as they go.
 We cant cover everything but we need to have principles in place across all functional and business areas

 Integration is best managed by a Steering Committee that advises an Integration Management Office (IMO) that is responsible for planning and implementing the integration.
 The integration work is performed by each functional area (Human Resources, Finance, Operations, etc.).

-The steering committee set strategic direction for Integration, define guiding principles, priorities & goals, sets the scope for transformation and sets expectations.
+The steering committee set strategic direction for Integration, define guiding principles, priorities & goals, sets the scope for transformation, sets expectations makes decisions and resolves conflict.

 The workstream and BU leads, ensure project management standard, drive project delivery, delivery the objectives on time and on budget, communicate with and report status to IMO, prepare & maintain business plans, project timelines and manage risks & issues.
 They ensure communications, performance metrics are hit, and manage change control, scope control and resource requirements.